rochoa85/dockECR/README.md

 ### Support

 In case the protocol is useful for other research projects and require some advice, please contact us to the email: rodrigo.ochoa@udea.edu.co.
-If this protocol is implemented, please also cite:
+If this protocol is implemented, please cite:

+- Ochoa, R., Palacio-Rodriguez, K., Clemente, C.M., & Adler, N.S.
+(2021). dockECR: Open consensus docking and ranking protocol for virtual screening of small molecules.
+Journal of Molecular Graphics and Modelling, 109, 108023.

 - Palacio-Rodriguez, K., Lans, I., Cavasotto, C. N., & Cossio, P. (2019).
 Exponential consensus ranking improves the outcome in docking and receptor ensemble docking.
 Scientific reports, 9(1), 1-14.